Chandansubramanya/OctanetIntern/README.md

-A sample wen project which performs a simple to do list operation.
+A sample project which performs a simple to do list operation.
-It is built usuing basics of web development ie. html, css and javascript
+It is built using basics of web development ie. html, css and javascript